jcerise/legatus/README.md

 # Legatus

 A command-and-control system for software engineering agents.
-Legatus deploys autonomous AI agents as ephemeral operatives, coordinated through a central command structure, to execute engineering tasks against your codebase.
+Legatus deploys autonomous AI agents as ephemeral operatives, coordinated through a central command structure, to execute engineering campaigns against your codebase.

 In the Roman legion, the *legatus legionis* commanded thousands from a single seat of authority.
 This system operates on the same principle: one orchestrator dispatches agents, tracks their campaigns, and consolidates their conquests into your repository.
+A *praefectus* (PM agent) surveys the terrain and decomposes orders into tactical objectives, then dev agents are dispatched sequentially to execute each objective in turn.

 ## Architecture